 Hundreds of Franklin-Sterling Hill mineral specimens are offered for sale in Kraissl Hall of the Museum, starting on Friday at 10:00 AM and continuing through Sunday.Most such sales feature mining artifacts, books, and various historical items in addition to minerals.

-The main show, held Saturday and Sunday, takes place in the spacious gymnasium of the Franklin Elementary School on Buckwheat Road, a few blocks north of the Franklin Mineral Museum.
+The main show, held Saturday and Sunday, takes place in the event hall at Franklin Fire Department at 137 Buckwheat Road.
 Dozens of mineral, gem, fossil, and jewelry dealers come to Franklin for this event and open up shop.
 This show is sponsored and organized by the Franklin Mineral Museum and is the Museum’s largest annual event.
-A similar show that takes place in April, in the same venue, is jointly sponsored by the New Jersey Earth Science Association, the Franklin-Ogdensburg Mineralogical Society, and the Sterling Hill Mining Museum.

 Swap-and-Sell outdoor show